takenet/blip-docs/source/includes/en/extensions/threads.md

 }
 ```

 Getting the last chatbot's threads.
-By default BLiP will return the 50 last threads.
+By default, BLiP returns the last 50 threads.

-The following uri filters are available to get chatbot's thread:
+The following uri filters are available to get chatbot's threads:

 | QueryString  | Description                               |
 |--------------|-------------------------------------------|